 If you have a small garden, courtyard, or no garden at all, container growing might be the perfect way to fill your outside space with some of your favourite plants.
-Nathan James Dodd considers the different types of container that are available and how best to use them.
+Nathan James Dodd considers timber and stone containers and how best to use them.

 Whether it's flowers you prefer, or fruit and vegetables, with container growing it's possible to have a magnificent array of colour throughout the year or a tasty harvest in the summer and autumn.

-Containers come in many shapes and forms - contemporary or traditional, plain or decorated.
-Our illustration shows the new Marberry Barrel Planter by Rowlinson.
+Timber and stone containers come in many shapes and forms - contemporary or traditional, plain or decorated.

 Cheap wooden containers may rot so, if it's a softwood, check that the timber has been pressure or dip treated.
 Cedar is an exception but will, together with hardwoods such as teak, last for many years.